 Initially, we wanted to travel the day before, but since there weren’t tickets available, we tried travelling on the following day instead.
 We were surprised to know that all of the tickets were almost sold out.
 We were lucky enough to get tickets from the Perdana Express bus company, whose one-way ticket from Kuala Lumpur to Kuala Besut cost around RM44 per person.
 It may not be the cheapest, but that was the only bus company available at the time.
 That being said, it’s handy to book your tickets in advance.
 You can purchase them at www.busticketonline.com.

 Did you know?
 Perdana Express is a double-decker bus company that offers comfortable seats and free Wi-Fi.
-There are also power plugs available at the last rows of their seats.
+There are also power plugs available at the last rows of their bus seats.

 Since the journey took about 8 hours and we arrived during the late evening, we decided to spend one night in Kuala Besut.
 Before dusk, we purchased our boat tickets from a tour agency nearby.
 A return-ticket from Kuala Besut to Perhentian Islands costs RM70 per person.
-Always get your tickets from a certified tour agent only.
+Always get your tickets from a certified tour agent.

 There are two banks available in Kuala Besut: BSN and Agrobank.
 If you’re a foreign traveller, you can only perform withdrawals at any of the BSN ATM machines.
 Withdraw enough money for your trip before getting to the island.
 As of April 2017, there are no ATM machines available in Perhentian Islands.

 When we were in Kuala Besut, we needed to withdraw more money from the one-and-only ATM machine in the area.
 Unfortunately, it ran out of cash, hence we thought of returning back to the machine on the following day instead.